19hours/sg-statutes/Acts/Presidential Elections Act.md

 (c) on payment of another prescribed fee, supply a copy or copies of any part thereof.

-(3) After the expiration of that period of 6 months those documents may be destroyed or returned to the candidate if application for their return is made by the candidate before they are destroyed.
+(3) After the expiration of that period of 6 months, those documents may be destroyed or returned to the candidate if application for their return is made by the candidate before they are destroyed.

 ### Employers to allow employees reasonable period for voting